London Gay Men's Chorus: 2011

 The Chorus performed the summer show, Sound: An Aural Adventure on 24 and 25 June at the Union Chapel.
 Guests performers included members of the London Bulgarian Choir.
 The repertoire included a Bollywood medley and a 16-part version of Björk's Triumph of the Heart, complete with beatboxing.

 The Christmas show, Make Mine a Snowball, was performed on 16 and 17 December to a sold-out crowd at Cadogan Hall.

 2010

 The summer show, The Seven Deadly Sins was performed at the Camden Roundhouse on 25 & 26 June 2010.
 The Chorus performed in the Congress Hall in Warsaw, Poland on 16 July 2010 and took part in the Europride 2010 parade.
 Members of the Chorus appeared on the (originally eponymous) track "Introducing The Business" in Mark Ronson's album Record Collection.

 The Christmas show Make Your Own Kind of Christmas was performed on 10–11 December 2010 at the Cadogan Hall with its trademark mix of fabulous pop hits and stunning classical pieces, all laced with a generous splash of festive spirit.

-Taking inspiration from gay men's relationship with what's traditionally a family celebration, expect a funny, moving and memorable journey to an eclectic soundtrack including music by Kurt Weill, the Smiths, Handel, Kylie Minogue and Carly Simon.
+It was a work inspired by how some gay men's live the Christmas celebration, with an eclectic soundtrack including music by Kurt Weill, the Smiths, Handel, Kylie Minogue and Carly Simon.

 A share of the proceeds from these concerts supported the Samaritans UK.